kaspervrind/coolblue-interview/README.md

 # mkdir -p tools/php-cs-fixer && composer require --working-dir=tools/php-cs-fixer friendsofphp/php-cs-fixer
 # run behat: `vendor/bin/behat`

 And back again for some more work.
 I have to do it while making a production release 😆 (version 5.0.0 😀).
+Had a call, I will finish up later

 # Coolblue interview assignment